-Selfie fans will also benefit from the first autofocus front-facing camera on an iPhone with the one found on an iPhone 14, which Apple again promises a 38% improvement to low light shots, compared to the 13's selfie snapper.
+Selfie fans will also benefit from the iPhone 14 being the first front-facing camera in the iPhone range to come with autofocus, a benefit it shares with the 14 Plus and Pro models.
+Apple again promises a 38% improvement to low-light shots, compared to the 13's selfie snapper.

 iPhone 14 vs iPhone 13: specs and performance